rimutaka/posts/visualising-differences-and-similarities-in-multiple-database-schemas/readme.md

-# Visualising differences and similarities in multiple database schemas
+# Visualizing differences in T-SQL code between multiple databases
-#### A primer with code examples for cloud and micro-services migration
+#### A quick guide with code examples for comparing codebase between a large number of similar databases

-> We inherited this server with 1,190 MSSQL databases after a small acquisition a few years ago.
-The database names are not very descriptive and we don't really know how it all works.
-We'd like to migrate them all to the cloud.
+*This post describes a simple T-SQL solution for comparing multiple databases each-to-each, combinatorial style and visualizing the results in MS Excel.
+It comes very useful in projects where the codebase has to be cleaned up or unified for refactoring or a major upgrade.*

-I faced a similar problem on another project with multiple customer DBs sharing the same codebase and schema in theory, but not in practice.
-Most tools like [RedGate](https://www.red-gate.com/products/sql-development/sql-compare/) or [Apex](https://www.apexsql.com/sql-tools-diff.aspx) are good at comparing one DB to another.
-We wanted to compare all databases to each other and visualise the results.
+**Disclaimer**: we could probably achieve the same result with DBA tools like [RedGate](https://www.red-gate.com/products/sql-development/sql-compare/) or [Apex](https://www.apexsql.com/sql-tools-diff.aspx), but could not justify the expense and the risk of it not working out.

 #### Task at hand
 1. Identify groups of similar DBs
-2. Calculate their similarity and divergence
+2. Calculate their similarity score
 3. Display the results as a diagram

 #### Solution overview
 A database schema is comprised of "objects" like user tables, views, stored procedures or functions.
 They are all listed in `sys.objects` table and their source code or definitions are stored in `sys.syscomments`.
-We could use data from those two tables to compare one DB to another:
+We can use data from those two tables to compare one DB to another.

-## Collecting DB object data
+## Step 1: *collecting database object data*

 We'll need 2 tables: one to hold the list of objects and another to hold the numbers on how those objects are distributed across all the DBs.